Imod7/telegram-bot/README.md

 1. The format should be `-TelegramChatID, TelegramChatName`, e.g. `-123456789, MyGroupChatName`.
 1. If you have multiple group chats you would like to send the message to, you can add them in new lines.

+### Recommended Last Checks
+1. Always send the msg to a test group (e.g. the Integration Testing Playground group) first to check that the message is sent correctly.
+Then you can send to the designated groups all at once.
+1. If you notice that the message is sent for example half or not at all, this might be related to the formatting so check the file `groupMessage.txt`` and look for special characters (like &) that might interfere with the HTML formatting (which is currently set in the script).
+Replace the problematic character with the corresponding character in HTML specification.

 ### Run script
 1. While in the root directory of this project, run command `python3 main.py` (from the terminal).
 1. Check in the corresponding Telegram chats if the message was posted successfully and with the expected formatting.